Asian Salmon (aka Sweet & Savory Salmon)

 This post may contain affiliate or sponsored links.
 Please read our disclosure policy.

 With the perfect marriage of sweet and savory marinade ingredients, this baked Asian Salmon recipe turns out moist and full of complex flavors.
-Just 5 minutes of prep, 30 minutes of marinating, and 15 minutes to bake.
+Just 5 minutes of prep, 30 minutes of marinating, and about 15 minutes to bake.

 About This Recipe